 - You may experience some numbness on your arms

 - When we don’t create even pressure on the surface that we lie on, we are likely to develop back and other health complications.

 Is side sleeping on your mattress great for you?
 Definitely yes!
-This is of course only possible once you have identified the most suitable mattress for you.
+This is of course only possible once you have identified the most suitable mattress for you, but if you haven’t then consider buying a new mattress online.
 There may be cons but none that can’t be solved.
 The benefits, on the other hand, are too good to miss out on.